danolivo/pg_index_stats/README.md

    Filter: ((y ~~ 'a'::text) AND (x = 1))
  Statistics:
    "sc_a.y: 1 times, stats: { MCV: 10 values, Correlation, ndistinct: 10.0000, nullfrac: 0.0000, width: 5 }
-   "sc_a.x: 1 times, stats: { Histogram: 0 values, Correlation, ndistinct: -1.0000, nullfrac: 0.0000, width: 4 }
+   "sc_a.x: 1 times, stats: { Histogram: 100 values, Correlation, ndistinct: -1.0000, nullfrac: 0.0000, width: 4 }
 ```
 In this example you may see that column sc_a.y doesn't have histogram statistic.
-Column `x` has a zero-bin histogram slot.
+Column `x` has a histogram slot containing 100 values.

-Regression test alternative output `sc_explain_0.out` allows to successfully pass it even on earlier Postgres version.
+Alternative output `sc_explain_0.out` file allows regression test to successfully pass even on earlier Postgres version.

 # Notes
 * Each created statistics depends on the index and the `pg_index_stats` extension.
 Hence, dropping an index you remove corresponding auto-generated extended statistics.
 Dropping `pg_index_stats` extension you will remove all auto-generated statistics in the database.